 First, start a scholarship folder or packet that contains all the information required by most scholarships.
 This way you can have all the information on hand each time a new scholarship comes your way.
 You'll need a copy of your transcript, your GPA and class rank, a copy of your SAT or ACT scores, 2-4 letters of recommendations, a resume or vitae, the names & phone numbers of 2-3 additional references, and an essay (see information on writing the essay).
 Contact records or your school counselor to get a copy of your transcript, your GPA, and class rank.
 You can print your SAT or other admission scores from the testing website.

 Second, complete a BRAG SHEET.
 Most scholarships require 1-3 letters of recommendations.
 The BRAG SHEET is a way to share information about yourself with your recommenders, allowing them to write the best recommendation possible.
 Complete the BRAG SHEET with as much information as you can; often it is best to elicit the help of your parents, guardians, coach, club leaders, etc to help you with this process.
 Once completed, you can bring the sheet back to your VHS counselor to have copies made for sharing.
-A copy of the BRAG SHEET can be picked up in guidance or you can print one from the word document attached at the bottom of this page.
+A copy of the BRAG SHEET can be picked up in guidance or you can print one from the word document attached at the bottom of this section.

 Third, prepare your essay.
 Many scholarships ask for the same information, even the same type essay.
 Yet you do want to make sure that it is adjusted to fit each individual scholarship.
 Read up on information or suggestions on how to write that essay.
 You can also ask an English/Literature teacher at VHS for help in reading your essay.
 Some helpful websites: Make Your Scholarship Essay Stand Out, Write a Winning Essay, Essay Example, and How to Write a Resume.